 It’s a given that people will be out shopping on December 26, even if they might not want to be.
 But you need to give them a reason (amid all the major sales at various retailers that day) why they should visit your business.

-Assign a dedicated area for returns and exchanges, and schedule enough employees to ensure each area of the store is properly staffed.
+Assign a dedicated area for returns and exchanges, and schedule enough employees that day to make sure that each area of the store is properly staffed.
 It also helps to station an employee at the front of the store to greet customers, inform them of the day’s promotions and, if needed, direct them to the returns and exchanges area.

-After a frenzied holiday season, most consumers need a break from long queues, loud music, and the general madness of Christmas shopping.
+After a frenzied holiday season, most consumers need a break from long lines, loud music, and the general madness of holiday shopping.
 So, create a Zen oasis in your store with soothing music and beverages like tea and cucumber water.
-Also, make sure everything is organised and tidy — you don’t want it to look like it was just hit by a tornado of Christmas Eve shoppers (even if it was).
+Also, make sure everything is organized and tidy — you don’t want it to look like it was just hit by a tornado of Christmas Eve shoppers (even if it was).

-Boxing Day sales are obviously a huge draw, but you need to get customers to keep coming back afterwards too.
-Display new items front and centre, and consider offering a slight discount on new merchandise to incentivise shoppers who came in to return presents or to make a purchase with a gift card.
+The post-holiday sales are obviously the biggest draw for day-after-Christmas shopping, but you need to get customers to keep coming back.
+Display new items front and center, and consider offering a slight discount on new merchandise to incentivize shoppers who came in to return presents or to make a purchase with a gift card.

-Turn a single purchase into multiple sales by incentivising return visits.
-When customers make a purchase at your store on Boxing Day, give them (or email them) a voucher for significant savings in the days and weeks ahead.
+Turn a single purchase into multiple sales by incentivizing return visits.
+When customers make a purchase at your store on the day after Christmas, give them (or email them) a coupon for significant savings in the days and weeks ahead.

 For example, offer them 25 percent off of new merchandise during the first week of January, and maybe 30 percent off the following week.
 Whatever the promotion, make it attractive enough to entice shoppers to keep coming back long after Christmas, building a solid foundation of sales to carry you through the beginning of the new year.

-You might also encourage shoppers to join your loyalty programme so they can get rewards or savings throughout the year.
+You might also encourage shoppers to join your loyalty program so they can get rewards or savings throughout the year.